EvanGyori/VulkanWrapper/README.md

 ## Usage

 Make sure your program has access to all the files in `include` and then include the file `VulkanWrapper.h`.
-I could create a single-file-header if needed.
+I could create a single-header-file if needed.

 ### Vulkan Structure Aliases